-Are your policies visibly posted (online and/or in print), and easily accessible for physicians in your organization to review?
+Are your policies visibly posted (online and/or in print) and easily accessible for physicians in your organization to review?

-Quiz Ref IDYour organization's policies should encourage early, confidential access to care.
+One of the principal reasons that physicians do not seek care is confidentiality concerns.
+Your organization's policies should encourage early, confidential access to care.
 Many physicians fear that others may learn about their medical visits, and that they may have certain restrictions placed on their ability to practice if their care-seeking becomes known.
 Organizational leadership should voice their support for the confidential nature of care-seeking within your organization and describe the importance of this approach.
-If confidentiality cannot be ensured, they should be upfront about the limitations.
+If confidentiality cannot be ensured, leadership should be upfront about the limitations.

-One of the principal reasons that physicians do not seek care is confidentiality concerns.
-The licensing applications for each state differ in the information collected and what an applicant must disclose about a condition.
+The licensing applications for each state differ in the information collected and what an applicant must disclose about a condition or treatment history.
 Some states restrict the medical license of physicians who report mental health conditions, while others use a probationary period or require extensive assessments before granting a license to a physician who has disclosed a mental health condition.
-Because of this variation, it is important for individuals to educate themselves about the parameters of their state laws.
+Because of this variation, individuals need to educate themselves about the parameters of their state laws.
 To learn about a state's disclosure requirements, individuals can contact their state medical board anonymously.
-They may also review their state's licensing application.
-Confidentiality policies vary among PHPs as well.
-If physicians present to a PHP for care, it is appropriate to ask about their limits to confidentiality as well as any conditions or situations that would result in disclosure.
+They may also review their state's licensing application to be aware of the specific mental health questions that are asked of applicants.

-You can communicate to external organizations, such as regulatory bodies, hospital boards, medical schools and residency programs, about how early care for physicians in distress can benefit physician health and patient safety.
+You can communicate to external organizations, such as regulatory bodies, hospital boards, medical schools, and residency programs, about how early care for physicians in distress can benefit physician health and patient safety.
 Consider advocating for the needs of medical students, who have recognized stressors and may not know about the various mental health resources available to them throughout their training.

 Educate the leaders of these organizations by informing them that outreach and care for physicians in distress should be early, timely, comprehensive, and above all, confidential.
 Advocate for eliminating the required disclosure of health diagnoses on medical license applications.